acklins/movie-client/README.md

 ## Index:

-:: marker

 [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## User Stories

-A user can search for movies.\
+A user can search for movies.

 A user can click the sign up link,\
-navigate to the sign up page and sign up.\
+navigate to the sign up page and sign up.

-A user can edit their name on the sign up page.\
+A user can edit their name on the sign up page.

 A user can click the movie link, see a welcome message,\
 search for a movie, add a movie and remove the movie.